Taylor-CCB-Group/SpOOx/tutorial1.md

 ## 2.Changing pipeline parameters

-Edit the copied pipeline.yml file to alter parameters for the pipeline
+Edit the copied pipeline.yml file to alter parameters for the pipeline so they are suitable for this tutorial.

 * **cluster** - change this if you are using a different queue manager and queue.
 You can run the pipeline with --local if you are not using any queue manager
 * **scripts_dir**  change to /path/to/spoox/src (where /path/to/spoox is where you installed the pipeline)
-* **hyperion_dir** keep as mcd.
+* **hyperion_dir** keep as *mcd*.
 This is the location of the the mcd files, in this case the mcd folder that you have just populated.
-* **marker_file**  keep as markers_panel.tsv.
+* **marker_file**  keep as *markers_panel.tsv*.
 This specifies the markers to be used in segmentation, in this case the markers_panel.tsv that was in the tar file you extracted

 ## 3.Running the Pipeline To the Clustering Stage